Policy

 a.

-The premium rates to
+The premium rates to be applied where one employer takes over the

-be applied where one employer takes over the occupation or industry of another,
+occupation or industry of another, and

 b.

-account assumed by the successor.
+The portion of the account assumed by the successor.

 2.

-include the following:
+representative will only include the following:

 a.

-Employer demographic
+Employer demographic information;

 b.

-Account receivable
+Account receivable balance;

 c.

-Payroll history.
+Payroll history;

 d.

-EM history.
+EM history;

 e.

-quarterly claim cost summary.
+Most recent quarterly claim cost summary; and

 f.

-If a current audit
+If a current audit is pending.

 3.

-released by BWC is current as of the date of its release only and does not
+The information released by BWC is current as of the date of its release

-reflect any changes, adjustments, or audits that may be in process.
-BWC cannot
+only and does not reflect any changes, adjustments, or audits that may be in

 I.

-Resolution of
+Resolution of complaints.

 1.

-determines to be a successor may file a complaint.
+An employer that BWC determines to be a successor may file a complaint.

 2.

-outlined in section IV.J below.
+circumstances are outlined in section IV.J below.

 3.

-BWC will investigate
+BWC will investigate the employer's complaint.

 a.

-the reasons the employer is requesting relief.
+BWC will ascertain the reasons the employer is requesting relief.

 b.